Derik Lacerda

-Derik Gean Severino Lacerda (born 27 September 1999), known as Derik, is a Brazilian footballer who plays for Spanish club Ponferradina.
+Derik Gean Severino Lacerda (born 27 September 1999), known as Derik, is a Brazilian professional footballer who plays as a forward for Série A club Sport Recife.

 Club career

 After beginning his career with Esporte Clube Resende, Derik moved to Portuguese club Académica de Coimbra in 2019.
 On 8 August 2020, he signed for Primeira Liga side Moreirense.

 On 31 July 2022, Derik moved to Spanish Segunda División club SD Ponferradina.
+On 26 July of the following year, after the club's relegation, he returned to his home country after agreeing to a loan deal with Cuiabá until December.

+On 18 January 2024, Derik joined Cuiabá on a permanent deal, signing a four-year contract, for a reported transfer fee of R$6.3 million (around €1.2 million).